ekfchan/SolveMore/README.md

 # SolveMore
 Handy scripts for examining Bionano Solve data

-_Scripts have been validated for Bionano Solve v3.2 and BNX format v.1.2_
+_Scripts have been validated for Bionano Solve v3.2, BNX format v.1.2 and SMAP format v0.7_

 **plotters**